mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 27 - Associative Arrays/readme.md

 final class GeographicCoordinate {

-    function distanceTo(GeographicCoordinate $coordinate) {
+    function distanceTo(GeographicCoordinate $coordinate) { }

+    function pointInPolygon(Polygon $polygon) { }
 }

-    function pointInPolygon(Polygon $polygon) {
-        // ....
-    }
-}

-// Now we are in geometry world (and not in array world anymore). we can safely do many exciting things.
+// Now you are in geometry world (and not in array world anymore).
+// You can safely do many exciting things.
 ```

 # Detection